Since 1976

 • To promote quality education of martial artists

-• To provide high professional standards for schools, instructors and rank promotions
+• To provide professional standards for schools, instructors and rank promotions

 • To cultivate friendship and mutual understanding between martial artists